grafana/k6/README.md

 ### Pre-built binaries

 The easiest way to install xk6-browser is to grab a pre-built binary from the [GitHub Releases](https://github.com/grafana/xk6-browser/releases) page.
-Once you download and unpack the release, you can optionally copy the k6 binary (it's compiled with the xk6-browser extension) it contains somewhere in your PATH, so you are able to run k6 from any location on your system.
+Once you download and unpack the release, you can optionally copy the xk6-browser binary it contains somewhere in your `PATH`, so you are able to run xk6-browser from any location on your system.

+Note that you **cannot** use the plain k6 binary released by the k6 project and must run any scripts that import `k6/x/browser` with this separate binary.

 ### Build from source